sehong00/BirthRatePrediction/README.md

 | POL          | Poland       |
 | PRT          | Portugal     |

+## Libraries Used
+- pandas: Utilized for data manipulation and analysis.
+- numpy: Used for numerical operations and calculations.
+- matplotlib: Employed for creating visualizations, including scatter plots.
+- scikit-learn (sklearn): Applied for machine learning tasks, such as model training, evaluation, and hyperparameter tuning.
+- xgboost: Integrated for implementing XGBoost regression models.
+- eli5: Used for permutation importance analysis.
+- shap: Employed for interpreting SHAP values and creating summary plots.

 ### Data Merge - <a href="https://github.com/oosedus/BirthratePrediction/blob/main/Code/data_merge.ipynb" > Code </a>
 - Collecting data
 - Convert collected data to the same format